alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 ### Set up 3D Secure for ePDQ

-3D Secure payment authentication is enabled by default for ePDQ.
-To check this, sign in to the [GOV.UK Pay self-service admin site](https://selfservice.payments.service.gov.uk/) and click 3D Secure.
+To enable 3D Secure payment authentication, sign in to the [GOV.UK Pay self-service admin site](https://selfservice.payments.service.gov.uk/), click _3D Secure_ and turn 3D Secure on.

-You can also check on the [ePDQ admin site](https://payments.epdq.co.uk/Ncol/Prod/BackOffice/login/index).
-On the homepage, go to _Configuration > Payment methods_ and select _3D Secure column_.
+3D Secure should be enabled by default on the [ePDQ admin site](https://payments.epdq.co.uk/Ncol/Prod/BackOffice/login/index).
+To check this, on the homepage, go to _Configuration > Payment methods_ and select _3D Secure column_.

 ## Smartpay setup